7ENG BDE Change of Responsibility

 |0

-This work, 7ENG BDE Change of Responsibility, by Eugen Warkentin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7ENG BDE Change of Responsibility [Image 9 of 9], by Eugen Warkentin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.